JohnGiorgi/OHSU_NLP_Hackathon/README.md

 Feel free to update this README as you make changes so that others can follow along.

+## Intro slides to linguistics
+See files linguistics_intro-1.pptx and linguistics_intro-2.pptx for the slides presented by Dane on Thursday morning.

 ## Odin

 Dane Bell has recommended that we clone his odin-examples repository: https://github.com/clulab/odin-examples